A Classic Surrey Tour

 Start your stay at Great Fosters, our regal Tudor estate in the north of Surrey.
 Arrive in grand style to leave your car with us for your trip whilst you drive the classic car that is taking your fancy.
 Alternatively catch a train to nearby Egham station and we can arrange a taxi to bring you the 5 minutes to Great Fosters.

 Check in to your room and then relax on a sun lounger by our heated outdoor pool or enjoy a leisurely stroll through the estate or nearby Windsor Great Park.
-There are a choice of restaurants for dinner – choose from The Estate Grill, our informal restaurant or Tony Parkin at The Tudor Room, which holds a Michelin star.
+There are a choice of restaurants for dinner – choose from The Estate Grill, our informal restaurant or The Tudor Pass, which holds a Michelin star.
 Pre booking is essential for both restaurants.
 After breakfast the next day depart on your Surrey road trip for our younger sister Barnett Hill.
 Your suggested route will take you through the pretty village of Chobham, west of Woking and down into the Surrey Hills.
 As you climb up to Newlands Corner stop a while to admire the view – this is a wonderful picnic spot.
 As you head down towards Albury pop into the Silent Pool Gin distillery to see how their delicious gin is made (tastings will have to wait until you are at the hotel!).
-Continue your drive through the pretty village of Albury, left in Chilworth opposite the Percy Arms and then up to the little village of Blackheath.
+Continue your drive through the pretty village of Albury, left in Chilworth opposite the Percy Arms and then up the wining road to the little village of Blackheath.

 The winding drive up to the hotel through the rhododendrons is spectacular.